Deep Face Recognition: A Survey: Network Architecture and Training Loss

 \subsection{Evolution of Discriminative Loss Functions}

 Inheriting from the object classification network such as AlexNet, the initial Deepface \cite{taigman2014deepface} and DeepID \cite{sun2014deep1} adopted cross-entropy based softmax loss for feature learning.
-After that, people realized that the softmax loss is not sufficient by itself to learn feature with large margin, and more researchers began to explore discriminative loss functions for enhanced generalization ability.
-This become the hottest research topic for deep FR research, as illustrated in Fig. \ref{fig21}.
+After that, people realized that the softmax loss is not sufficient by itself to learn discriminative features, and more researchers began to explore novel loss functions for enhanced generalization ability.
+This becomes the hottest research topic in deep FR research, as illustrated in Fig. \ref{fig21}.
 Before 2017, Euclidean-distance-based loss played an important role; In 2017, angular/cosine-margin-based loss as well as feature and weight normalization became popular.
-It should be noted that, although some loss functions share similar basic idea, the new one is usually designed to facilitate the training procedure by easier parameter or sample selection.
+It should be noted that, although some loss functions share the similar basic idea, the new one is usually designed to facilitate the training procedure by easier parameter or sample selection.